russellrockwood/VolunteerPhilippines/README.md

 ## Data Functionality

--User registration page

 -Home page that displays volunteer organizations with brief overview of each

+-User registration page/login/logout

 -Return on investment page.
 Allows user to enter a dollar amount and displays the projected return for world development goals.
+Contains Copenhagen Consensus research information

--Blog page that displays stories related to volunteer work in the Philippines
+-News page that displays stories related to volunteer work in the Philippines

 ## Data Model

--BlogPost
+-NewsPost

     -title (CharField)